 Zylight Go-Panel Bi-Color LED Light

-This Zylight LED Panel features +/- green and magenta, USB port for firmware updates and DMX controls.
+This Zylight LED Panel features +/- green and magenta, a USB port for firmware updates and DMX controls.
 It features Zylight’s patented Active Diffusion, where you can electronically adjust diffusion with the turn of a knob.
 This allows for easier adjustments of diffusion.
 It also features a 26-degree beam.
 Color temperatures range from 3100K to 6200K.

-The light panel includes AC power supply and can also be powered by a 14.4V camera battery through an attached plate.
+The light panel includes a AC power supply and can also be powered by a 14.4V camera battery through an attached plate.

 Litepanels Gemini 1×1 RGBWW LED Panel

 The Litepanels Gemini 1×1 is a LED soft panel.
 It features multiple lighting modes including CCT, Hue, Saturation, Gel presets and an effects mode.
 CCT has six factory presets ranging from 2700K to 10,000K.
 HSI mode allows you to adjust hue, saturation and intensity.
 THe gel mode gives you a variety of filters to choose from.
 The light is dimmable from 100 to 0.1% without flicker.

 Dracast S-Series LED500 Plus Bi-Color LED 3-Light Kit with NP-F Battery Plates